boldbi/boldbi-docker/README.md

 * **Supported architectures:** `amd64`

-# What is Bold BI?
+# What is Bold BI

-Bold BI is a powerful business intelligence dashboard software that helps you get meaningful insights from your business data and make better decisions.
+Bold BI is a powerful business intelligence dashboard software that helps you to get meaningful insights from your business data and make better decisions.

 It is an end-to-end solution for creating, managing, and sharing interactive business dashboards that includes a powerful dashboard designer for composing easily.